Noite na Taverna: Chapter 3: "Bertram"

 Bertram tells the story of his ill-fated love for a Spanish woman from Cádiz, named Angela.
-Amidst their romance, Bertram's sick father, living in Denmark, calls for him.
-He goes, returning two years later; however, during the time he was away, Angela marries another man, having a son with him.
-Despite this, Bertram tries to maintain his affair with her, but Angela's husband finds out everything.
-Before her husband kills her, she kills him and her child, and flees with Bertram.
+Amidst their romance, Bertram's sick father, who lives in Denmark, calls for him.
+Bertram answers, returning two years later just to find Angela has married another man and has a son with him.
+Despite this, Bertram tries to keep his affair with her, but Angela's husband finds them out.
+Before her husband can kill her, Angela kills him and her child, and flees with Bertram.

-One day, without further explanations, she leaves him.
-Bertram sinks into despair as he tries to forget Angela; subdued by woe, he faints in the middle of a street and is run over by a chariot.
+One day, without any explanation, Angela leaves him.
+Bertram sinks into despair as he tries to forget her.
+Subdued by woe, he faints in the middle of a street and is run over by a chariot.
 The passengers of the chariot, an old man and his 18-year-old daughter, help him and take him to their mansion so he can recover.
-Bertram gets in love with the lady and they flee together, but he ultimately gets bored with her and sells the lady to a pirate in a card game.
+Bertram falls in love with the lady and they flee together, but he ultimately gets bored with her and sells the lady to a pirate in a card game.
 Later, he would learn that the girl poisoned the pirate and committed suicide by throwing herself in the sea.

-Having moved to Italy, Bertram decides to kill himself there, but when he is about to do it, he is saved by a sailor whom he kills unintentionally.
-Bertram spends some time in the sailor's ship (a corvette), where he gets in love with the captain's wife, being requited.
+Having moved to Italy, Bertram contemplates suicide there, but when he is about to drown himself, he is saved by a sailor whom he kills unintentionally.
+Bertram spends some time in the sailor's corvette, where he falls in love with the captain's wife, who reciprocates his feelings.

-In the midst of this affair, the ship is attacked by pirates and sinks, but not without making the other one sink too.
+In the midst of their affair, the ship is attacked by pirates and both ships sink.
 The captain, his wife, Bertram and two other unnamed sailors are able to save themselves in a raft.
-Some time later, with no water or food, the two unnamed sailors being washed out by the sea, the three lot in order to discover who will be killed and serve as food for the others.
-The chosen one is the captain, but he does not accept his fate and fights for his life.
-He loses the fight however, and Bertram and the woman are obligated to eat him because of the lack of food, maintaining themselves for two days.
+Eventually, with no water or food and the two unnamed sailors being washed out by the sea, the three survivors hold a draw to discover who will be killed and serve as food for the others.
+The captain is chosen, but refuses to accept his fate, fighting Bertram for his life.
+The captain loses the fight and Bertram and the captain’s daughter are forced to eat him because of the lack of food, managing to survive for two more days.

 Arriving at a beach, both already weakened by hunger, the woman asks Bertram for a last moment of love before her death.
 Afraid of dying, Bertram strangles her and lives at the beach in complete solitude until he is found by a British brig that rescues him.